ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/cache/GetBoxCacheService.md

 [comment]: # (Note: This documentation is generated dynamically in the build process.
 To modify the contents, change the javadoc on the _invoke method of the BIF class)

-# Function: `GetBoxCacheNames`
+# Function: `GetBoxCacheService`

-Get an array of all the registered caches in BoxLang
+Get access to the Box Cache services.

 ## Method Signature

 ```
-GetBoxCacheNames()
+GetBoxCacheService()
 ```

 ### Arguments